Paul Kingsnorth: Writing

 After travelling through Mexico, West Papua, Genoa in Italy, and Brazil, Kingsnorth wrote his first book in 2003, One No, Many Yeses.
 The book explored how globalisation played a role in destroying historic cultures around the world.
 The book was not successful on initial printing, in part because it came in the first week of the Iraq war.
 It was published in 6 languages in 13 countries.

 Kingsnorth's second book, Real England, was published by Portobello Books in 2008.
 In this book, he reflected on how those same forces of globalisation affected England, his own country, in the homogenization of culture.
-This was Kingsnorth's first successful book, resulting in reviews by all major newspapers and citation in speeches by both David Cameron and the archbishop of Canterbury.
+This was Kingsnorth's first successful book, resulting in reviews by all major newspapers and citations in speeches by both David Cameron and the archbishop of Canterbury.
 Writing the book involved travelling for months to interview Englishmen working in traditional institutions, including pubs, shops, and farms.
 The research process left Kingsnorth ambivalent after facing the forces of development, privatization, and conglomeration.

 He has contributed to The Guardian, The Independent, The Daily Telegraph, Daily Express, Le Monde, New Statesman, London Review of Books, Granta, The Ecologist, New Internationalist, The Big Issue, Adbusters, BBC Radio 4, BBC Radio 2, BBC Four, ITV, and Resonance FM.

-His first collection of poetry, Kidland and other poems, was published by Salmon in 2011.
+His first collection of poetry, Kidland and Other Poems, was published by Salmon in 2011.
 In 2012, he won the Wenlock Prize for "Vodadahue Mountain".
 His second collection, Songs From The Blue River, was published by Salmon in 2018.

 His first novel, The Wake, published via crowdfunding by Unbound in April 2014, was longlisted for the Man Booker Prize and the Folio Prize, shortlisted for the Goldsmiths Prize, and won the Gordon Burn Prize.
 Film rights to the novel were sold to a consortium led by the actor Mark Rylance and the former president of HBO Films Colin Callender.

 Kingsnorth's second novel, Beast, was published in 2016 by Faber and Faber and was shortlisted for the Encore Award for the Best Second Novel in 2017.
-His third novel, Alexandria, was published by Faber in 2021, completing a loose thematic trilogy, beginning with The Wake, which was eventually christened the Buckmaster Trilogy.
-Announcing the deal, Faber's editorial director, Lee Brackstone, said: "We are welcoming to Faber a writer who belongs in the tradition of past greats like William Golding, Robert Graves, David Peace and Ted Hughes.
-His sensibility sits comfortably with theirs and his literary achievement could well go on to be their equal.
-He is that good".
+His third novel, Alexandria, was published by Faber in 2021, completing a loose thematic trilogy, beginning with The Wake, which was eventually christened the Buccmaster Trilogy.

 In 2022, Kingsnorth self-published The Vaccine Moment, a collection of his essays criticising public health mitigation of COVID-19.

+Public lectures

+In 2024, Kingsnorth delivered the thirty-seventh Erasmus Lecture titled Against Christian Civilization.
+Hosted by First Things magazine and the Institute on Religion and Public Life, the lecture explored the relationship between Christianity and modernity, questioning whether the West’s civilizational project has distorted the faith it claims to uphold.
+Kingsnorth reflected on themes of conversion, culture, and the spiritual costs of technological progress, arguing for a return to a more rooted, sacramental understanding of Christian life and the created order.